tomeshnet/p2p-internet-workshop/module-6.md

 ## 2: Hands-on and material exploration

+Expand on network concepts, use new LoRa radio with Raspberry Pis to talk over large distances and SDR to observe.

 ### Objectives

 Build a 900 MHz LoRa sensor network with WiFi mesh network as backhaul.